 Diabetic Education Classes

-If you would like to join one of these classes, you can contact our office via phone or talk to your provider the next time you are here.
+If you would like to join one of these classes, please call or text our Care Coordination team at (423) 431-0517 or talk to your provider at your next visit.

 Fundus Photo Eye Exam